 At the City Wine Shop, you choose a bottle from the wall of wines, then drink it at the bar.
 Or outside at a pavement table from noon to midnight.
 Food is brought in from the European next door, and crosses several borders as you’d expect.
 Start in Greece with saganaki, then jump to London for St John’s bone marrow.
 Or stay in Italy with salumi and gnocchi pomodoro.

 With its underground location and European touch, Juliet can’t help feel romantic and a tad clandestine.
 Relax on the sofa or at a lantern-lit table, and savour wines produced by female winemakers.
 Enjoy with items from the seasonal, artisan-led menu of bar bites.
 Maybe herb focaccia, cod fritters or Wagyu tartare.
 Pride of place goes to local oysters and prime charcuterie.

 Atmospheric bottle store Bijou serves wine by the glass until the wee hours.
 The candlelit shelves are laden with boutique labels from near and far.
 Ease the imbibing with delectable morsels on hand.
 Soak up sardines and port parfait with chunks of baguette, or a slice of farmhouse terrine.
 Before you know it, you’ll be best friends with your neighbours in this intimate drinking den.

 Life's Too Short Bar

 Wander down a hidden East Melbourne arcade to discover this delightful date night spot.
-Starting its life as a cellar in 1834, Life's Too Short has since grown into a sweet little bar serving vintage wines, bespoke gins and global cheese selections.
-The venue hosts regular trivia nights, drink-pairing sessions, wine tastings and even a boutique gin distillery on premises.
+Starting its life as a cellar in 1834, Life's Too Short has since grown into a sweet little bar serving vintage wines, bespoke cocktails and global cheese selections.
+The venue hosts regular events, drink-pairing sessions, wine tastings and even a boutique alcohol distillery on premises.
 See what's coming up at Life's Too Short.

 Handpicked Wines Cellar Door